-Data feed management isn’t just about pushing your product feeds to as many digital channels and marketplaces as possible.
+Data feed management isn’t just about using product content syndication to push your product feeds to as many digital channels and marketplaces as possible.
 It’s also about product optimisation, which means enhancing your product data so more consumers are not only seeing your products but converting as well.
 There is much talk about how you should optimise a Google Shopping feed or Amazon listings but few show examples.
 Without further ado then, let’s get into it.

 What is feed management?